 The National Flood Hazard Layer (NFHL) is a new product available from the Map Service Center.
 The NFHL is a computer database that contains the flood hazard map information from FEMA’s Flood Map Modernization program.
 This map data is from Digital Flood Insurance Rate Map (DFIRM) databases and Letters of Map Revision (LOMRs).
 Products and services include MapViewer - Web, utility files to view the NFHL in Google Earth, a Web Map Service, and NFHL GIS data.
 All of these are available from the Map Service Center.

 The Flood Mitigation Program of SC DNR, in partnership with FEMA, continues to update Flood Insurance Rate Maps (FIRMs) in the state.
 Historically, studies have been done under Map Modernization in South Carolina, and some counties continue to be mapped under this process.
 However, improvements to the process have been made under the Risk MAP (Mapping, Assessment and Planning) Program.

 The goal of Risk MAP is to deliver quality data that increases public awareness and leads to action that reduces risk to life and property.
 With a heavier emphasis on the mitigation actions, supported by additional non-regulatory products such as Depth Grids and Areas of Mitigation Interest, Risk MAP is being run on both a county-wide and watershed basis.
 The current watersheds under Risk MAP are the Wateree, Lower Catawba, and Seneca.
 The county-wide studies that were converted from Map Modernization to Risk MAP are Greenville, Richland, Lexington, Florence and Berkeley.
-All of these studies are underway except for Berkeley and Lexington which are temporarily on hold.

 The status of county-wide studies is illustrated in the map below.